Skip to main content

 Growth Hormone and Glucose Balance

 One significant hormonal pathway connected to glucose regulation involves growth hormone (GH).
 Produced by the pituitary gland, GH influences metabolism, body composition, and tissue repair.
 Its secretion is not constant; it follows a pulsatile pattern, with peaks typically occurring during sleep.
+GH exerts effects on glucose metabolism both directly and indirectly.
+It can influence the liver’s glucose production and the sensitivity of peripheral tissues to insulin.

-While GH is vital for health, excessive levels, such as those seen in conditions like acromegaly, can lead to and elevated blood glucose.
+While GH is vital for health, excessive levels, such as those seen in conditions like acromegaly, can lead to insulin resistance and elevated blood glucose.
 Conversely, a deficiency in GH can also present metabolic challenges.
 The body’s ability to maintain a healthy GH rhythm is therefore important for stable glucose levels.
 Peptide therapies that interact with the GH axis aim to support this rhythm, rather than simply flooding the system with exogenous hormone.

 How Peptides Interact with Endocrine Systems